Schur-Sergeev duality for Ariki-Koike algebras: Schur-Sergeev duality

 \begin{remark}\begin{enumerate}

-\item Combing Remark~\ref{Remark:Specialization} and Theorem~\ref{Them:Schur-Weyl}, we can obtain a Schur-Weyl duality between the universal enveloping superalgebra $U(\fg)$ of $\fg$ and the group algebra $\mathbb{C}W_{m,n}$ of $W_{m,n}$, which is a generalization of the Schur-Sergeev duality in \cite{Serg, B-Regev}. \item Based on Shoji's work \cite{S} and Mitsuhashi's work \cite{M2010}, we will give a super Frobenius formula for $\h$ in \cite{Z-F}, which is one of our motivation to construct the Schur-Weyl duality between quantum superalgebras and cyclotomic Hecke algebras. \item In a forthcoming work, we will introduce the cyclotomic $q$-Schur superalgebras and give an alternative proof of Theorem~\ref{Them:Schur-Weyl} along the line of \cite{Hu}. \item Inspired by Brundan and Kujawa's work \cite{BK} and Du et al's work \cite{DLZ}, it would be very interesting to understand the Mullineux involution for Ariki-Koike algebras \cite{Jacon-L} via the Schur-Weyl duality established in the paper.
+\item Combining Remark~\ref{Remark:Specialization} and Theorem~\ref{Them:Schur-Weyl}, we can obtain a Schur-Sergeev duality between the universal enveloping superalgebra $U(\fg)$ of $\fg$ and the group algebra $\mathbb{C}W_{m,n}$ of $W_{m,n}$, which is a generalization of the Schur-Sergeev duality established in \cite{Serg, B-Regev}. \item Based on Shoji's work \cite{S} and Mitsuhashi's work \cite{M2010}, we will give a super Frobenius formula for $\h$ in \cite{Z-F}, which is one of our motivation to construct the Schur-Sergeev duality between quantum superalgebras and cyclotomic Hecke algebras. \item In \cite{Z-C}, we will introduce the cyclotomic $q$-Schur superalgebras and show that they enjoy many nice properties.
+Furthermore, we show the double centralizer property between the cyclotomic $q$-Schur superalgebra and the Ariki-Koike algebra.

+\item In \cite{Hu}, Hu presented a different proof of the Schur-Weyl reciprocity for the Ariki-Koike algebra.
+It may interesting to give an alternative proof of the Schur-Sergeev duality for the Ariki-Koike algebra by adapting the \textit{loc. cit.}'s argument.

+\item Motivated by Regev's work \cite{Regev-2013} and the author's work \cite{Zhao}, it may be expect to obtained a Regev formula for Ariki-Koike algebras by applying the Schur-Sergeev for Ariki-Koike algebras.

+\item Inspired by Brundan and Kujawa's work \cite{BK} and Du et al's work \cite{DLZ}, it would be very interesting to understand the Mullineux involution for Ariki-Koike algebras \cite{Jacon-L} and the wall-crossing functors for representations of rational Cherednik algebras introduced by Losev in \cite{Losev} via the Schur-Sergeev duality established in the paper.

 \end{enumerate}\end{remark}

 \end{CJK*}